4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 5. Preparing Form 637 Registration letters.

-Form 637 Registration Group Correspondence Reviews
+Form 637 Registration Group Correspondence Compliance Reviews

-2. An Annual Form 637 Registration Workplan will be distributed to the Form 637 Registration Group before the beginning of the fiscal year.
-Correspondence Form 637 compliance reviews will be started on a pro rata basis based on the Annual Form 637 Registration Workplan to ensure timely completion of the reviews by fiscal year end.
+2. An Annual Form 637 Registration Workplan will be distributed to the registration group before the beginning of the fiscal year.
+Correspondence compliance reviews will be started on a pro-rata basis based on the Annual Form 637 Registration Workplan to ensure timely completion of the reviews by fiscal year end.

-3. Approved registrants under the Large Corporate Compliance Program will not be selected for correspondence compliance reviews and will be referred to the excise examiner groups.
+3. Approved registrants under the Large Corporate Compliance Program will not be selected for correspondence compliance reviews and will be referred to the excise groups.

-4. Correspondence reviews that cannot be resolved by the Form 637 Registration Group will be sent to the appropriate excise examiner group for completion.
+4. Correspondence compliance reviews that cannot be resolved by the registration group will be sent to the appropriate excise group for completion.

-5. Refer to IRM 4.24.24.4.3.2, Status 20 - Initial Compliance Review Procedures Specific to Form 637 Registration Group Cases, for additional information.
+5. Refer to IRM 4.24.24.4.3, Status 20 Compliance Check - Overview Initial Application and Sample Reviews Conducted by Form 637 Registration Group TE, for additional information.

-Role and Responsibilities for Excise Groups
+Roles and Responsibilities for Excise Groups

-1. All technical analyses and determinations of Form 637 excise group compliance reviews will be performed by an excise examiner.
+1. All technical analyses and determinations of Form 637 excise group compliance reviews will be performed by an examiner.

-• Sample reviews selected by WSD.
+• Sample reviews selected by ECS/WSD

-• Discretionary reviews requested by excise groups.
+• Discretionary reviews requested by excise groups

 4. All Form 637 cases are subject to Embedded Quality (EQ) review.